Staff

 Email Chris

 Chris Sanders is Arise's communications director.
 He is a lifelong Alabama resident, a member of the Alabama State Bar and a two-time graduate of the University of Alabama, where he earned a J.D. and a B.A. in journalism and political science.
-He chairs the Communications Advisory Committee for the State Priorities Partnership and serves as an advisor for the national Think Big narrative learning community.
+He chairs the Communications Advisory Committee for the State Priorities Partnership and served as an advisor for the national Think Big narrative learning community.

-Chris is a founding member of the University of Alabama Community Affairs Board of Advisors and served as the founding chair of the board's Public Health Committee.
+Chris is a founding member of the University of Alabama Community Affairs Board of Advisors and was the founding chair of the board's Public Health Committee.
 He also serves on the editorial board of The Alabama Lawyer.
 Chris is a former editor-in-chief of The Crimson White and was an articles editor for the Alabama Law Review.
 He joined the Arise staff in 2007 as a policy analyst on tax and budget issues and became communications director in 2013.

 Jacob Smith